If you’re working in Luxembourg, this guide on labor law explains your rights regarding working time and holiday leave in Luxembourg.

 Working time in Luxembourg

 The law provides for a working time of 40 hours per week and eight hours per day.
-Time spent travelling to or from work is not included.
+Time spent traveling to or from work is not included.
 The working day may not exceed 10 hours.
 In certain exceptional cases (serious accident or unexpected arrival of urgent work) working hours can be open-ended, or limited to a continuous shift of 12 hours.
 An employee can work up to 48 hours per week.

 In cases in which the legal daily working hours are exceeded, the weekly average of 40 hours may not be exceeded over a consecutive four-week period.
 This is especially the case if the collective agreement envisages a longer reference period.
 Collective agreements can stipulate shorter working days than those that are laid down by law.